Wall Street gives up record high following weak results, Draghi

 In extended trade, Amazon.com (AMZN.O) fell 2% after its quarterly operating income forecast missed analysts’ expectations.

-Declining issues outnumbered advancing ones on the NYSE by a 2.61-to-1 ratio; on Nasdaq, a 2.63-to-1 ratio favoured decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 2.61-to-1 ratio; on Nasdaq, a 2.63-to-1 ratio favored decliners.

 The S&P 500 posted 29 new 52-week highs and three new lows; the Nasdaq Composite recorded 83 new highs and 93 new lows.